 Collinsville in Madison County, Illinois — The American Midwest (Great Lakes)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-The D.D.
-Collins House (approx. 0.2 miles away); Collinsville (approx. 0.2 miles away); Stockade (approx. 3.7 miles away); Cahokia (approx. 3.7 miles away); Cahokia Mounds (approx. 3.8 miles away); Monks Mound (approx. 3.8 miles away); Grand Plaza (approx. 3.9 miles away); Mound 72 (approx. 4.1 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Collinsville (approx. 1.1 miles away); The D.D.
+Collins House (approx. 1.1 miles away); The Blum House (approx. 1.3 miles away); The 1960's Additions to the Library Building (approx. 1.3 miles away); In Memoriam (approx. 1.3 miles away); Pan (approx. 1.3 miles away); a different marker also named In Memoriam (approx. 1.3 miles away); a different marker also named In Memoriam (approx. 1.3 miles away).
 Touch for a list and map of all markers in Collinsville.